uit-cosmo/blobmodel/README.md

 )
 ```
 Alternatively, you can specify all blob parameters exactly as you want by writing your own class which inherits from BlobFactory.
 See `examples/custom_blobfactory.py` as an example or take a look at the [blobmodel documentation](https://blobmodel.readthedocs.io/en/latest/?badge=latest).

+## Contributing

+Feel free to raise issues about anything.
+Contributions through pull requests are also very welcome.
+Please take a look at our [Contributor guide](https://blobmodel.readthedocs.io/en/latest/contributor_guide.html) for further details.